gruenewald-lab/CGsmiles/docs/source/syntax/basic_graph_description.rst

 Basic Syntax Features
 -----------------------
-The basic structure of CGSmiles involves describing each node within a graph using a specific notation that identifies connections and relationships between nodes.
+The basic structure of CGsmiles involves describing each node within a graph using a specific notation that identifies connections and relationships between nodes.
 Here’s how the nodes and their connections are represented: